Supervisory and Team Leader Skills

 – Action Planning

-This two day, non-residential training course is one of Spearheads management and leadership training open course programmes.
-It is an introductory level course that has been specifically designed to address the training needs of those in a supervisory or team leader position.
-It will provide delegates with an understanding of the role and responsibilities of a supervisor together with a foundation of the key skills and underlying knowledge necessary to supervise people effectively.
-As such it is a very practical and pragmatic course.
+Specifically designed to address the development needs of those moving into a supervisory or team leader position, this supervisory and team leader training will provide delegates with an understanding of the role and responsibilities of a supervisor together with a foundation of the key skills and underlying knowledge necessary to supervise people effectively.
+As such it is very practical and pragmatic.

-As one of our course portfolio courses delegates will be part of a group with fellow delegates coming from a wide variety of other organisations.
-The course is deliberately run with small numbers to create a safe and supportive learning environment so that every supervisor can participate fully throughout the training.
-The course also provides delegates with the opportunity to understand organisations that are different to their own organisation and to interact with supervisors who have different experiences to their own.
+You will be part of a small group with fellow delegates coming from a wide variety of other organisations.
+We deliberately run this with small numbers to create a safe and supportive learning environment so that every one can participate fully throughout the two days.
+This also provides delegates with the opportunity to understand organisations that are different to their own organisation and to interact with supervisors who have different experiences to their own.
 Insights gained through such interaction in group discussions and group exercises are particularly valuable to supervisors as they help to positively challenge their own assumptions and so become more rounded supervisors.

-The course is very interactive.
-The exercises and case studies used in the course are supplemented with specially designed self-assessments and questionnaires.
-These, combined with lively discussion and a focus on real life issues, ensures every delegate can relate the learning points to their own situation and can develop specific action points that can be implemented after the course.
+Our team leader training courses are very interactive.
+The exercises and case studies used in this programme are supplemented with specially designed self-assessments and questionnaires.
+These, combined with lively discussion and a focus on real life issues, ensures every delegate can relate the learning points to their own situation and can develop specific action points that can be implemented when back supervising their team.
 Our highly experienced and supportive tutors will give your supervisors the confidence to step up to the challenges of positively supervising the work effort of others and provide them with the essential tools to succeed.

-In summary, this supervisor training course is a great way to invest in your supervisors, and in your organisation’s, future success.
+In summary, this supervisory and team leader course is a great way to invest in your supervisors, and your organisation’s, future success.